refinedev/refine/documentation/blog/2022-12-23-dynamic-hook-form.md

 ## Conclusion

-In this article, we introduced refine and React hook forms and looked at their benefits.
-Then walked through the process of setting up a refine project with Material design and how to handle CRUD functionalities using the `List`, `Create`, and `Edit` pages.
+In this article, we introduced Refine and React hook forms and looked at their benefits.
+Then walked through the process of setting up a Refine project with Material design and how to handle CRUD functionalities using the `List`, `Create`, and `Edit` pages.

 We also looked at how to set up a dynamic form using React hook form’s `useFieldArray` hook and how to fix the quirks that come with using the tool.

-<a rel="dofollow" href="https://www.freecodecamp.org/news/how-to-build-an-react-admin-panel-with-refine/">Refer to building React admin panel with refine article </a>
+<a rel="dofollow" href="https://www.freecodecamp.org/news/how-to-build-an-react-admin-panel-with-refine/">Refer to building React admin panel with Refine article </a>

 ## Live CodeSandbox Example